CGC JOSEPH DOYLE (WPC 1133)

 "Courage Dans La Tempete"

-Cutter Joseph Doyle is one of seven fast response cutters under the operational control of Sector San Juan, Puerto Rico, which conduct Coast Guard missions in the Eastern Caribbean including Counter-Drug, Alien-Migrant Interdiction Operations, and Search and Rescue throughout a 1.3 square nautical mile area of responsibility throughout the eastern Caribbean.
+Cutter Joseph Doyle is one of seven fast response cutters under the operational control of Sector San Juan, Puerto Rico, which conduct Coast Guard missions including Counter-Drug, Alien-Migrant Interdiction Operations, and Search and Rescue throughout a 1.2 million square mile area of responsibility spanning Puerto Rico, the U.S. Virgin Islands and much of the Eastern Caribbean.
 The crew of the cutter Joseph Doyle engages with various agencies such as Customs & Border Protection and local law enforcement to ensure that local and federal laws are upheld on the high seas and all waters over which the United States has jurisdiction.

 U.S. Life Saving Service crew landing rescued